Flocking dynamics with voter-like interactions

 \section{Abstract}

-We study the collective motion of self-propelled particles with voter-like interactions.
-Each particle moves at a constant speed on a two-dimensional space and, in a single step of the dynamics, it aligns its direction of motion with that of a randomly chosen neighboring particle.
-Directions are also perturbed by an external noise of amplitude $\eta$.
-We find that the global alignment of particles, measured by the order parameter $\varphi$, depends crucially on the particles' speed.
-At low speeds, any amount of noise $\eta>0$ keeps the system totally disordered ($\varphi=0$) in the thermodynamic limit, while full polar order ($\varphi=1$) is achieved for zero noise $\eta=0$.
-At high speeds, a very different ordering behavior is found, where various observables reveal an order-disorder phase transition of second order at a finite critical noise $\eta_c>0$.
-We also investigate the evolution to complete order (polar consensus) at zero noise.
-We find that $\varphi$ increases as $\varphi \sim t^{1/2}$ for short times and approaches exponentially fast to $1$ for long times.
-The mean time to consensus is non-monotonic with the density of particles, and for medium and high densities the consensus is faster than in the case of all-to-all interactions.
-We show that the fast consensus is a consequence of the segregation of the system into clusters of equally-oriented particles, which breaks the balance of transitions between directional states observed in well mixed systems.
+We study the collective motion of a large set of self-propelled particles subject to voter-like interactions.
+Each particle moves on a two-dimensional space at a constant speed in a direction that is randomly assigned initially.
+Then, at every step of the dynamics, each particle adopts the direction of motion of a randomly chosen neighboring particle.
+We investigate the time evolution of the global alignment of particles measured by the order parameter $\varphi$, until complete order $\varphi=1.0$ is reached (polar consensus).
+We find that $\varphi$ increases as $t^{1/2}$ for short times and approaches exponentially fast to $1.0$ for long times.
+Also, the mean time to consensus $\tau$ varies non-monotonically with the density of particles $\rho$, reaching a minimum at some intermediate density $\rho_{\mbox{ min}}$.
+At $\rho_{\mbox{ min}}$, the mean consensus time scales with the system size $N$ as $\tau_{\mbox{ min}} \sim N^{0.765}$, and thus the consensus is faster than in the case of all-to-all interactions (large $\rho$) where $\tau=2N$.
+We show that the fast consensus, also observed at intermediate and high densities, is a consequence of the segregation of the system into clusters of equally-oriented particles which breaks the balance of transitions between directional states in well mixed systems.